John Jeffreys (died 1689): Death and family

 He died in the spring of 1689 and was buried in Carmarthen, where he owned substantial property.
 This was against his own expressed wishes, as he had quarrelled with the municipal authorities in Carmarthen.

 He married Mary Bassett, daughter of Edward Bassett of Fledborough, Nottinghamshire and Elizabeth Pigott of Aston, Oxfordshire, and had one surviving daughter and heiress, Dorothea.
 She married firstly the English-born judge Arthur Turner, justice of the Court of Common Pleas (Ireland), who died prematurely in 1684.
 She remarried Thomas Flower of Durrow, County Laois and Finglas, eldest son of Sir William Flower, MP and member of the Privy Council, thus disobeying her father's command never to marry an Irishman.
 They had a son Jeffreys and a daughter Catherine (who died young); Dorothea died before Flower, sometime before 1700.
 Having disregarded her father's instructions over his burial and her own marriage, she defied him a third time by selling his beloved home, the Priory, which he had inherited from his cousin Sir Herbert Price, to an unrelated family called Jeffreys from Llywel.
-The Flowers, who acquired the titles Viscount Ashbrook and Baron Castle Durrow, held on to Abercynrig, which had passed from Dorothea to her stepson, and it remained one of their principal estates until they sold it in 1800.
+The Flowers, who acquired the titles Viscount Ashbrook and Baron Castle Durrow, held on to Abercynrig, which had passed from Dorothea to her stepson, and it remained one of their principal estates until William Flower, 3rd Viscount Ashbrook sold it in 1800.